spotlessmind1975/img2midres/README.md

 `-O <filename>` additional output filename

 With this option you can indicate the name of the additional file where the color map of midres converted image will be written.
-This option is required only if you choose not to compress the midres picture.
+This option is required only if you choose not to compress the midres picture and you choose a platform that allow to use colors (like Commodore).
 By convention, the following extension should be used:
  * .col - for uncompressed images (option `-u`).

 `-A <filename>` add image to a slide show file